 For the first time on my walk and on the penultimate day, the sky was blue and the sun shone.
-Today was the longest day of my walk and I was grateful for warm sunshine on my face, with no need for Yaktrax.
+Today was the longest day of my walk and I was grateful for warm sunshine.
+And for the first day of my walk, no need for Yaktrax.

 After grabbing a sandwich for lunch (and paying for it), I left Sedbergh and retraced my steps to where the Dales Way struck off westwards along the River Rawthey.
 It wasn’t long before I went astray (are you seeing a pattern yet?) and entered a small industrial estate … and a dead-end.
 Some workmen watched me curiously, as I slowly completed a wide circle, nodding intently to myself as I studied the loading bays, lorries and car park, and, without pausing, strolled back out again.
-My quick thinking had convinced them that the estate had been on my list of ‘must see’ places.
+My quick thinking had convinced them that I wasn’t simply an idiot but that the estate had been on my list of ‘must see’ places.

 It was a fine, easy morning’s walk as I passed through woodland and across pasture.